danielaparker/jsoncons/doc/ref/json_type_traits.md

 <br>

-`json_type_traits` defines a compile time template based interface for conversion between a `basic_json` value and a value of some other type.
-The traits class that `json_type_traits` implementations must specialize is as follows:
+`json_type_traits` defines a compile time template based interface for conversion between a `basic_json` value and a value of some other type. `json_type_traits` implementations must specialize this traits class:

 ```c++
 template <class Json, class T, class Enable=void>